dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.technicalDetails.md

 Score schema contains:
 - the actual score value
-- the userId and username of the user that achieved the score
+- the userId and username of the user that achieved the score (they have been set up by the authorization headers)
 - createdAt timestamp
-- an optional description
+- an optional text description

 ### User schema

 User schema contains:
-- userId (saved in _id) and username of the user
+- userId (saved in _id) and username of the user (they have been set up by the authorization headers)
 - createdAt timestamp
 - user's max score
 - an integer that holds the number of times user has played (i.e. number of times that user has POSTed a score)
-- and an array that holds user's latest scores (array length is equal to `latestScoresPerUserToKeep`)
+- an array that holds user's latest scores (array length is equal to `latestScoresPerUserToKeep` value set in the `config.js` file)

-## Leaderboards API supported REST HTTP methods/operations
+## Leaderboards API supported HTTP methods/operations

-Details of all the operations supported in the `leaderboardsFunctionApp` Azure Function.
-Wherever you see `:count` in the following API calls, this means an integer between 1 and `config.maxCountOfScoresToReturn` (for Score objects) or between 1 and `config.maxCountOfUsersToReturn` (for User objects).
+Details of all the operations supported in the `leaderboardsFunctionApp/scores` Azure Function.
+Wherever you see `:count` in the following API calls, this stands for an integer between 1 and `config.maxCountOfScoresToReturn` (for Score objects) or between 1 and `config.maxCountOfUsersToReturn` (for User objects).
+These maximums are defined in `config.js` file, feel free to modify them if needed.

 ### Index of operations